Hackathonzx/decilend/README.md

-DeciLend: Global Decentralized Micro-Lending Network Project Overview
+# DeciLend: Global Decentralized Micro-Lending Network

+# Project Overview

 DeciLend empowers underserved communities by connecting lenders and borrowers in a decentralized network.
 Through smart contracts, borrowers can access loans with transparent, fair terms, and lenders can diversify their portfolios with minimized risk.

-Features
+# Features

-Decentralized Lending: Borrowers can create loan requests and receive funding directly from lenders.
+- Decentralized Lending: Borrowers can create loan requests and receive funding directly from lenders.

-Credit Scoring: A built-in credit scoring system that incentivizes timely repayments.
+- Credit Scoring: A built-in credit scoring system that incentivizes timely repayments.

-Transparent Transactions: All transactions are recorded on the blockchain for transparency and security.
+- Transparent Transactions: All transactions are recorded on the blockchain for transparency and security.

-User-Friendly Interface: Designed for accessibility, catering to users with varying levels of technical familiarity.
+- User-Friendly Interface: Designed for accessibility, catering to users with varying levels of technical familiarity.

-Technical Stack
+# Technical Stack

-Frontend: React, Redux, Tailwind CSS
-Backend: Node.js, Express, PostgreSQL
+Frontend: javascript

 Smart Contracts: Solidity (for lending, borrowing, and credit scoring)

 Blockchain: AIAchain

-Smart Contracts
+# Smart Contracts

 1. Lending Contract
 This contract manages the creation and funding of loans.